JohnathanAlonzo/Johns-HappyBox/README.md

 ## HappyBox Jolly Manual

+To be added

 ## HappyBox Glee Manual

+To be added

 ## Building Jolly

+Prototype currently in works.
+Once a working build is comlete it will be posted here.

 ## Building Glee

+Prototype currently in works.
+Once a working build is comlete it will be posted here.

 ## Coding Jolly

+Prototype currently in works.
+Once a working build is comlete it will be posted here.

 ## Coding Glee

+Prototype currently in works.
+Once a working build is comlete it will be posted here.

 ## Customizing Your HappyBox

+To be added

 ## Common Issues

+To be added

 ## FAQ

+To be added